IU Phased Retirement Program for Faculty

 - IU Retirement & Savings Plan

 Eligibility for the Phased Retirement program is separate from that of IU Retiree Status.
-To be eligible for IU Retire Status, employees must meet the Retiree Status criteria.
+To be eligible for IU Retiree Status, employees must meet the Retiree Status criteria.

 Important Note: For Phased Retirement Program participants only, Retiree Status criteria has been modified to allow years of service to continue to accumulate and apply towards Retiree Status during the Phased Retirement period, even though only working part time.